Frequently Asked Questions

 What is the Rock County Historical Society?

 RCHS is the Rock County Historical Society.
-We are a 501c3 non-profit organization, founded in 1948 and located in Janesville, Wisconsin, but we serve the entirety of Rock County, Wisconsin in promoting local and regional stories and exploring our past.
+We are a 501c3 non-profit organization, founded in 1948 and located in Janesville, Wisconsin.
+We serve the entirety of Rock County, Wisconsin in promoting local and regional stories and exploring our past.

-How does the Lincoln Tallman House fit in?
+How does the Lincoln Tallman Museum fit in?

-The Lincoln-Tallman House is operated by the RCHS, and owned by the City of Janesville.
-The RCHS and the City have a lease agreement in place that ensures the house and its grounds will be used as a museum forever.
+The Lincoln-Tallman Museum is operated by the RCHS, and owned by the City of Janesville.
+The City and RCHS have a lease agreement in place that ensures the house and its grounds will be used as a museum forever.
 It is one of five historic sites on the grounds that we like to call a campus.

 What are your hours?